stride3d/stride-docs/en/manual/assets/create-an-asset.md

 ## Create an asset from resource

-To create an asset from a resource, simply drag and drop it into the **Asset view** panel and select the type of resource you want to create.
+To create an asset from a resource, simply drag and drop it into the **asset view** and select the type of resource you want to create.

 TODO: IMAGE